facebook/folly/folly/docs/AtomicHashMap.md

 the approximate number of elements you'll be inserting into the map, you probably shouldn't use this class.

-* Must manage syncronization externally in order to modify values in the map after insertion.
+* Must manage synchronization externally in order to modify values in the map after insertion.
 Lock pools are a common way to do this, or you may consider using `folly::PackedSyncPtr<T>` as your `ValueT`.